-Stroom Invest interviews / artist Jan Dirk Adams
+Stroom Invest interview / artist Jan Dirk Adams

 Hybrid and diverse practices have become the norm over the years.
 Classification and labelling are more and more a thing of the past and something that people will just shrug over most of the time.
 More valued is an open mindset and attention to what is going on in the world.
 The practice of Jan Dirk Adams is an example of such a mindset.
 Working as a writer, performer, curator, co-running the art space Hgtomi Rosa, while having roots in painting, sculpture, taking his inspiration from literature and taking cues from the game Go to develop new scripts, he is very much an example of overcoming a straightforward classification.